um8ra/movie_edge/README.txt

 - Activate this environment via $source ENV/bin/activate
 - You should probably do $pip install Cython
 	- This is due to the issue noted below
-- Navigate to CODE directory (if you aren't there already), and there should be a file called "requirements.txt" there.
+- Navigate to CODE directory (if you aren't there already), and there should be files called "requirements.txt" and "requirements-slim.txt" there.
+The "slim" file is okay to use if you are doing this installation.
+The non-slim version will be needed if you want to do a full build as detailed in the following section.
 - Execute $pip install -r requirements.txt
 	- IF YOU RUN INTO Cython issues: then $pip install Cython and then try $pip install -r requirements.txt again.
 Cython simply needs to be installed first almost always.
 Command noted here for Cython: https://pypi.org/project/Cython/
 	- IF YOU RUN INTO ERRORS WITH fitsne, remove the line from the requirements.txt file.
 It is only needed if you want to rebuild fully from scratch.
 To run the webapp, it is not needed.
 It requires manual compilation of FFTW and likely is more than you have any desire to do.